ghostop14/sparrow-wifi/README.md

 Sparrow-wifi provides a nice graphical interface with tables of discovered networks and signal plots along with a few other nice features:

 - Enhanced per-network telemetry display ('tracker' style signal meter, time plots, GPS log which can be exported)
-- Signal "hunt" mode.
+- WiFi Signal "hunt" mode.
 Normal scans running across all 2.4 GHz and 5 GHz channels can take 5-10 seconds per sweep as the radio needs to retune to each frequency and listen.
 If you're trying to locate a particular SSID, this can be too slow.
 Hunt mode allows you to specify the channel number or center frequency and only scan that one channel for much faster hunt performance (generally less than 0.2 seconds/channel).
+- Bluetooth support with either standard Bluetooth dongles and an Ubertooth
+- If you have an Ubertooth, you can display active spectrum on the 2.4 GHz frequency chart
-- Ability to export results to CSV and import them back in to revisualize a scan
+- Ability to export results to CSV or JSON and import them back in to revisualize a scan
 - Plot SSID GPS coordinates on Google maps
 - Sparrow-wifi has built-in GPS support via gpsd for network location tagging
 - Sparrow-wifi has a remotely deployable agent (sparrowwifiagent.py) that can be run on a separate system.
 The GUI can then be connected to the remote agent for remote monitoring, including remote GPS.
 Agent supports a --sendannounce startup parameter to allow for auto-discovery via broadcast packets.
 It also supports a headless record local on start mode (see --help)